 If you were unable to work due to illness or injury, would you and your family be able to cope?

 A disability can cause not only physical distress but also financial hardship.
 Financial hardship, however, is easily preventable.
-Disability insurance cover ensures you will have a steady stream of income if you lose your ability to work because of injury or illness.
+Disability insurance cover ensures you will have a steady stream of income if you lose your ability to work because of injury or illness and provides you security and peace of mind.
 With this money, you can keep yourself or your family afloat until you are fit enough to return to work.

 The risk of disability is greater than you may think.
 One in five people in Canada aged 15 and older have a disability.
 More disabilities are caused by illness than accidents, with illness accounting for nearly 90% of all disabilities.
 Therefore, even if you have a desk job, you are still at risk of disability.
 Disability insurance is for everyone, regardless of your job — whether you are a truck driver or a computer engineer.